mlevans0/overleaf-server-docs/docs/configuration/templates-system.md

 !!! note

     Once you've switched to using [Sandbox Compiles](sandboxed-compiles.md) it'll take a little while for the new images to be downloaded by the container (this only happens once per image), during this time compiles will be unavailable.

+If you'd like to re-distribute a template from the [Template Gallery](https://www.overleaf.com/latex/templates) on [overleaf.com](https://www.overleaf.com), or if one of your users would like to use one for their own project, the steps are as follows:

+1. Navigate to the [Template Gallery](https://www.overleaf.com/latex/templates) on [overleaf.com](https://www.overleaf.com) and locate the required template, for example [IEEE Photonics Journal Paper Template - Example Submission](https://www.overleaf.com/latex/examples/ieee-photonics-journal-paper-template-example-submission/bsfjjfkdsjds)
+1. Click on the **Open as Template** button
+1. Click on the project menu and choose **Download Source**
+1. Next, log into the on-premise {{ versions['server-pro-short'] }} account
+1. Click the **New Project** button from the projects dashboard and choose **Upload Project**
+1. Click the **Select a .zip file** button and choose the downloaded template zip file

+The user can then use this newly uploaded template within their own account, or, as the templates user, you can publish it for other users to use.

+!!! note

+    An [overleaf.com](https://www.overleaf.com) account is required